DenDeMello/WhatAmIDoing/README.md

 log of what I've been Doing.
 This is Test Text.
 Okay

-#MArkdown makes it so beautiful
+#Markdown makes it so beautiful :smile: